If you think that the RV rental industry is going away anytime soon, think again.

 I thought it would be a great time to look at the pros and cons of the top three rental sites (the list will be updated with changes in the industry so be sure to check back).

 Outdoorsy is a peer-to-peer rental site.
 Think of it as Airbnb for RVs.

 - Outdoorsy allows older units to be listed.
 Outdoorsy also does driver's license verification.

 - Outdoorsy website does not allow agreements to be signed electronically nor anything can be sent as an attachment.
-Their search filters are not functional and you will find units or your unit will show at Cities extremely far from current location.
-As an RV Owner you will get notifications that a customer has requested a quote from us but that is far from reality.
+Their search filters are not functional and you will find units or your unit will show at Cities extremely far from the current location.
+As an RV Owner, you will get notifications that a customer has requested a quote from us but that is far from reality.

 Cons of Outdoorsy:

-- Outdoorsy charges 20 percent commission to us owners regardless of how many units we have for rent.
+- Outdoorsy charges a 20 percent commission to us owners regardless of how many units we have for rent.

 - Roadside assistance is NOT available wherever and whenever as claimed, the facts are “service may be available” if a service provider happens to be available in the area and has the capability to service an RV.

 - Outdoorsy insurance does not provide coverage for anything inside the RV, mechanical, etc.

 - Anyone interested should search “what is not covered” by their insurance provider.
 The deductible is between $1,500 – $3,500 as reported by several RV Owners.